cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (1.9) Support included now for Giphy, Mixcloud, Flickr, Speakerdeck, and Slideshare, plus uploads now include ability to add images.
+The theme options can be used to limit the sites enabled.
+Also, the theme no longer needs a separate page for the random link generator (it's done all with code).
+* (1.6-1.8) !
+Yikes, someone forgot to list the new features.
+We are sure they were awesome.
 * (1.5) Previews of submissions added to share form (displays as lightbox overlay).
 Pagination fixed for view by license template, shortcode added for license.
 Changed post format to not use content above more tag to find media URLs (Gunteberg comment tag danger), but reference media url stored in custom field (older formats still work).
 Tested to work with WordPress 5, Gutenberg, and newest version of parent theme.
 And, because the file got so long, `functions.php` has now been divided up into component files stored inside `/includes/'
 * (1.0) Support added to allow submission of URLs for Adobe Spark Pages and Videos.
 Options added to hide form inputs for categories and tags if not needed.
 Fixed theme to use parent theme fonts and icons.
 * (0.6) Template added to display media by type of open license applied